NixOS/nix.dev/source/tutorials/nixos/nixos-configuration-on-vm.md

 The default NixOS configuration without comments is:

 :::{admonition} NixOS
-If you used the Plasma image instead of the Gnome image, your config may look a bit different.
+Depending on the base image and NixOS Version, your config file may look a bit different.
 :::

 ```nix